rparak/Unity3D_Robotics_Sorting_Machine/README.md

 ## Project Description:

-The project is focused on a simple demonstration of client / server communication via OPC UA, which is implemented in Unity3D (Server - B&R Automation PLC, Client - Unity3D).
+The project is focused on a simple demonstration of client-server communication via OPC UA, which is implemented in Unity3D (Server - B&R Automation PLC, Client - Unity3D).
 The project demonstrates the Digital-Twin of the Sorting Machine with some additional functions.
 The application uses performance optimization using multi-threaded programming.

 This solution can be used to control a real machine or to simulate it (Automation Studio Runtime Simulation/ Real PLC).
 The Unity3D Digital-Twin application was tested on the simulation using X20CP1584 PLC.
 It is possible to use another OPC UA server, but in accordance with certain principles (Input / Output nodes).